-10 spiritual lessons that made me a better writer
+10 spiritual lessons that will make you a better writer

 There will be times in your writing life where traditional writing advice just won't be enough.